Szombierki Heat Power Station

 Szombierki Power Station (Elektrociepłownia Szombierki) is a coal-fired power station in Szombierki district of Bytom, Poland.
 Operational since 1920, since the 1990s it operates at a limited capacity, and is regarded as a monument due to its architectural values.
+Its first owner was Schaffgotsch Bergwerksgesellschaft GmbH.
+Its over all height is 120 meters.

 History

 The power plant was completed after World War I, and started operations in 1920, providing electricity for Bytom region (then part of Germany).
 The structure, originally intended to be an explosives factory, covers approximately 36000 m2.
 It was originally operated by Schaffgotsch Bergwerksgesellschaft GmbH (a German company of the Schaffgotsch family).
 The structure was designed by German architects Georg and Emil Zillmann, known in Silesia as architects of the Nikiszowiec and Giszowiec districts in nearby Katowice.
 Notable features of the design included a large hall (2800 m2), three 120 m chimneys, and a clock tower with a clock, one of the largest turret clocks in Poland.

 By World War II the plant had a capacity of 100 MW.
 Quickly rebuilt after the war, and operating at a similar capacity in the 1950s, the Szombierki Power Plant was one of the largest in the People's Republic of Poland and Europe.